HugoGW/Analemma/README.md

-# Analemma

-Here's a more formal and detailed version of your `README.md`, written in English and structured for a GitHub repository.
-It includes explanations of the physical concepts, code structure, and dependencies, formatted properly in Markdown.

----

 # Analemma Simulation and Image Overlay

 This project simulates the **analemma**—the figure-eight-shaped path the Sun traces in the sky when observed at the same time every day over the course of a year.
 The code overlays this simulated path onto real photographs taken from specific locations to compare the theoretical prediction with observational data.